 Flowing from the responsive design perspective (Groves and Heeringa, 2006) that guides the NSFG's design and fieldwork, study staff implemented a Phase 2 interview recruitment protocol that was distinctive from that used in Phase 1.
 Such a distinction is necessary (but not a priori sufficient) to attract sample persons who did not find the Phase 1 protocol effective, and thus increase response rates and reduce bias in the sample data.
 Peytchev, Peytcheva and Groves (2010) provide evidence that the second phase protocol used in NSFG Cycle 6 was effective at bringing in persons for whom the Phase 1 protocol was ineffective.
-With the approval of two Institutional Review Boards and the Office of Management and Budget, the Phase 2 recruitment protocol in NSFG 2011-2013 involved the following components:
+With the approval of two Institutional Review Boards and the Office of Management and Budget, the Phase 2 recruitment protocol in the 2015-2017 NSFG involved the following components:

-- a. limited use of proxy respondents (such as neighbors) for the screening interview was allowed in weeks 11-12 of each quarter; - b. a prepaid \$5 token of appreciation payment (versus none) for cases that had not yet completed the screening interview; - c. a prepaid \$40 token of appreciation for the main interview (versus a \$40 token provided after the informed consent was signed); and - d. a promised additional \$40 token of appreciation for a completed main interview.
+- a. a prepaid \$5 token of appreciation payment (versus none) for cases that had not yet completed the screening interview; - b. a prepaid \$40 token of appreciation for the main interview; and - c. a promised additional \$40 token of appreciation for a completed main interview.